lucas-burlot/task-manager-favorite/Readme.md

 ## INFOS
 ### 2 API DOMAINS :
+    - favorite-api
+        -> Bonus : Dockerfile for the favorite-api
+        -> Bonus : Trying to use Observability with OpenTelemetry

-    - favorite-api (We can put a task in favorite)
+        -> We can put a task in favorite
+        -> We can remove a task from favorite
+        -> We can get all favorite tasks

+    - urgent-api
+        -> Bonus : Dockerfile for the favorite-api
+        -> Bonus : Trying to use Observability with OpenTelemetry

-    - urgent-api (We can put a task in urgent)
+        -> We can put a task in urgent
+        -> We can remove a task from urgent
+        -> We can get all urgent tasks

 ## Installation